Azure/Industrial-IoT/docs/modules/publisher-commandline.md

 The `Alternative` field, where present, refers to the CLI argument applicable in **standalone mode only**.
 When both environment variable and CLI argument are provided, the latest will overrule the env variable.

             PublishedNodesFile=VALUE
-                                      The file used to store the configuration of the nodes to be publish along with the information to connect to the OPC UA server sources When this file is specified, or the default file is accessible by the module, OPC Publisher will start in standalone mode
+                                      The file used to store the configuration of the nodes to be published along with the information to connect to the OPC UA server sources When this file is specified, or the default file is accessible by the module, OPC Publisher will start in standalone mode